 What is GEO?
 (Generative Engine Optimization)

-Generative Engine Optimization (GEO) is the process of creating and structuring content so that it can be understood, synthesized, and cited by generative AI models such as large language models (LLMs).
+Generative Engine Optimization (GEO) is the process of creating and structuring content so it can be understood, synthesized, and cited by generative AI models such as large language models (LLMs).

-And because these systems favor clarity and natural language, it also helps to refine AI-assisted drafts so they don’t sound robotic before publishing.
+Because these systems favor clarity and natural language, it also helps to refine AI-assisted drafts so they don’t sound robotic before publishing.
 A quick pass through the free AI humanizer tool by Wellows makes your content smoother, more human, and easier for LLMs to quote confidently.

 AEO vs GEO: Similarities and Differences